Elizabeth Hurley Looks Decades Younger Than Her 54 Years In Tiny Bikini

 “You are absolutely stunning,” commented another fan.

-One fan wanted to know the secret behind how she stayed so young looking.
+One fan wanted to know the secret behind how she stayed looking so young.

 “Where do u hide your fountain of youth?” they asked.